How do trade deals affect the environment?

 The term "net zero" refers to net zero carbon emissions.

-Going net zero means removing as many emissions as we produce, which is vital if we’re to get a grip on climate breakdown.
-That means that as well as polluting less and holding big fossil fuel companies to account, we need to re-think how we use our land and natural resources.
+Getting to net zero means removing as many emissions as we produce, which is vital if we’re to get a grip on climate breakdown.
+That includes polluting less and holding big fossil fuel companies to account, as well as re-thinking how we use our land and natural resources.

 The government's goal of net zero carbon emissions could be greatly helped by: